mikalziane/JKendrickMZ/README.md

 ## Writing models
 ### Mass-action vs standard incidence
 Both kinds of incidence are only equivalent if N is fixed.
-Their assumptions are different which matter when the population gets large.
+Their assumptions are different which matters when the population gets large.

 #### Mass-Action incidence
 Mass action  assumes transmission is unbounded when the number of infected people grows.